ppannuto/patpannuto.com/pages/talks.md

 The Michigan Hackers are a student group at the University of Michigan who attempt to bring together people interested in building system.
 For the last few years, they've thrown [the largest hackathon](http://mhacks.org/) in the world.
-In their nacency, I was invited to give one of the first tech talks.
+In their nascency, I was invited to give one of the first tech talks.
 The audience was primarily experienced hackers, so the goal of the talk was to dive into the internals of [git](http://git-scm.com/).
 I presented a slide deck put together by Scott